-And then I began to recognise this funny thing.
-I began to recognise what was true for me.
-I began to recognise the invaluable gift my husband was and is to me.
-I also began to recognise my inability to receive the great gift he is and was.
+And then I began to recognize this funny thing.
+I began to recognize what was true for me.
+I began to recognize the invaluable gift my husband was and is to me.
+I also began to recognize my inability to receive the great gift he is and was.
 I began noticing my automatic reactions that would drive him away and ultimately hurt me.
 Anything to not receive it.
 I always had the best reasons of course for why he was wrong and why I should separate from him.
-He was selfish or inconsiderate or not devoted enough or to stupid or, or, or………….?
+He was selfish or inconsiderate or not devoted enough or too stupid or, or, or………….?
 Girl’s you know what I mean?

 Using the tools and processes of Access got us through all the seemingly impossible insanity of relationship.
 My husband and I will both attest that our relationship would not be possible without the intervening of Gary and the power tools of Access.

 Tool #1, don’t give you up to make the other person happy.
 Don’t become what you think they want.
-Be you, it is a greater gift then anything in the universe.
+Be you, it is a greater gift than anything in the universe.

 Tool #2, Honor the other person.
 Don’t expect and project them to fulfil your needs and wants.
 Ask, seduce, invite them into your life and be grateful every step of the way.
 (This is one I am still working on).